 Information on how to apply for IAP membership is stated in the IAP Statutes (Art.
 4) and Rules of Procedure (Art.
 1) - see below.
 Kindly note that the material must be provided in English, (or in the original language with an English translation).

-For information on activities implemented by the IAP Membership, the IAP Bulletin is available.
+For information on activities implemented by the IAP Membership, see the IAP News e-Bulletin.
 The purpose of the bulletin is to convey information on science academy activities around the world.
-Follow the link for back issues.
+Follow the link also for back issues.